 ... a resident of Preston County throughout the half century of his life, [and] is a well known merchant at Newburg, and while his career has been chiefly concerned with civilian grouping of affairs, he has some of the sturdy traits and courageous spirit that has marked his ancestors....
 [He] was born at Newburg, September 21, 1871, and as a boy he acquired a public school education.
 From 2886 to 1893 he clerked in a store, then entered business for himself as a general merchant, sold out in 1898, and, going to the Pacific Coast, was for five years a traveling salesman with headquarters at Seattle, representing Winship Brothers, wholesale grocers.
 Returning home in 1903, Mr. Stuck for a brief time resumed his work as a clerk at Newburg, and then again went on the road as a salesman, a vocation he followed until 1915.
 Since that year he has been building up and extending a prosperous business as a hardware and builders' supplies dealer.
 He is one of the original stockholders of the First National Bank of Newburg, is a stockholder in the Winchester Repeating Arms Company, and was an original stockholder and is vice president of the West Virginia Drilling and Development Company, which has done considerable development work in the oil and gas territory.
 Mr. Stuck served one term as president of the Board of Education of Lyon District, and during that time several new schoolhouses were erected.
 He has put forth his efforts constantly for general improvement, is a staunch republican in politics, casting his first vote for Benjamin Harrison for president, and has been a member of a number of conventions, including the first convention at Wheeling, when the noted Charles Swisher figured as a candidate.
 In more recent years politics has been an after consideration with Mr. Stuck, though he has never failed to vote and according to his party faith...
 While not a member, he believes in the good work of churches and gives them his financial support.

 Frank outlived his wife by 18 years.
-He died on Valentine's Day 1960.
+Burdened with hardening of the arteries, he suffered a heart attack and died at the age of 88 on Valentine's Day 1960.
 He was laid to rest beside his wife in the old Stuck plot at the Damon Cemetery in Newburg.

 ~ Daughter Mildred Virginia (Stuck) Phillips ~